flxst/dynamic-activation-functions/README.md

 jupyter notebook
 ```

-The notebook `ELN.ipynb` can be used to reproduce the data, results and figures from the paper.
+The notebook `Dynamic_Activation_Functions.ipynb` can be used to reproduce the data, results and figures from the paper.